 Step One: Know Your Reasons Why.

-Every homeschooler has a story about why they decided to choose this journey.
-Of course, not everyone has the same journey or reasons for starting to homeschooling, but it’s important to know what your personal reasons are.
-Write them down, make sure they are visible and then use them to feel confident in your decision.
+Every homeschooler has a story about why they chose this journey.
+Not everyone has the same journey or reasons for starting to homeschooling, but it’s important to know what your personal reasons are.
+Write them down, make sure they are visible, and then use them to feel confident in your decision.

 Why is this the very first step?

-Because you are going to have days where people question you and make you doubt.
+Because you will have days where people question you and make you doubt.
 Or your child and you fight and you wonder if you should keep going.
 Or life feels overwhelming and you don’t know if you can do this anymore.
-Having that clear why means that you are able to remind yourself of your reasons and can keep pushing through rough days or doubt with clarity.
+Having that clear why means that you can remind yourself of your reasons and can keep pushing through rough days or doubt with clarity.